Region II

 Small game hunting and dog training are closed during all deer quota hunts.
 Raccoon/Opossum hunting is closed the night before a deer hunt.

-Deer-Turkey-Archery Zones may be hunted on any deer-turkey hunt by drawn hunters using archery equipment only.
+Deer-Turkey-Archery Zones may be hunted for deer and turkey with archery equipment only.
 These areas are closed to small game hunting.

 WOODS RESERVOIR WATERFOWL REFUGE